-Ms. Tse, Theresa Y Y (謝其潤女士), aged 29, is the chairwoman of the Board, an executive director, and the chairwoman of the executive board committee and the nomination committee, respectively, of the Company.
+Ms. Tse, Theresa Y Y (謝其潤女士), aged 28, is the chairwoman of the Board, an executive director, and the chairman of the executive board committee and the nomination committee, respectively, of the Company.
 Ms. Tse is also a director of CT Tianqing and the vice chairwoman of Beijing Tide.
-Ms. Tse was a member of the first and second board of directors of Beijing Chia Tai Charity Foundation.
-She holds a Bachelor Degree of Science in Economics from the Wharton School of University of Pennsylvania.
+Ms. Tse was a member of the first and second board of directors of Beijing Chia Tai Charity Foundation and is currently a director of Karolinska Development AB (publ) (listed on NASDAQ Stockholm Exchange) and Sinovac Life Sciences Co., Ltd. She holds a Bachelor Degree of Science in Economics from the Wharton School of University of Pennsylvania.
+Throughout her coursework, she focused on the study of Finance and Healthcare.
+Previously, she worked in the investment, finance and business development departments of several companies.
 As a new generation business leader, Ms. Tse was recognised as one of the "Most Outstanding Business Women in China" by Forbes China online for two consecutive years in 2018 and 2019.